rezaabedi1365/Devops/Docker/Install/Rootless/postgress in rootless/Readme.md

 # Method 1 (chat GPT)
-## Running PostgreSQL with Docker Compose in Rootless Mode
+## Running PostgreSQL with Docker Compose in Rootless Mode with root user

 Running PostgreSQL in Docker Compose under rootless mode is both possible and increasingly common for enhanced security.
 Rootless Docker allows non-root users to run containers, reducing the risk of privilege escalation.
 Here’s how you can set up PostgreSQL in this environment, along with key considerations.